 This obviously isn’t ideal, since, to nail moving data to the cloud, you’ll need sufficient performance.

-Ground to cloud and cloud to cloud solutions
+Ground to cloud and cloud to cloud migration strategy

-There’s still hope for developers looking for ground-to-cloud and cloud-to-cloud solutions. swXtch.io’s cloudSwXtch platform offers easy solves for overcoming these limitations.
+There’s still hope for developers looking for ground-to-cloud and cloud-to-cloud solutions. swXtch.io’s cloudSwXtch platform offers easy solutions for overcoming these limitations.

 First, cloudSwXtch goes around the operating system kernels, moving the packets past the operating system directly into the applications and getting rid of the performance barrier.